 - Live with like-minded students in our Public Health Living Learning Community

 - Volunteer through our Student Ambassador Program and help with student recruitment and community outreach

-- Join The Undergraduate Public Health Organization and get to know your fellow students, volunteer work in the community, and participate in programming designed by students for students.
+- Join the Undergraduate Public Health Organization and get to know your fellow students, do volunteer work in the community, and participate in programming designed by students for students.

 - Work with our highly productive faculty who collaborate extensively with campus colleagues and with community partners to provide innovative education, research, and public health practice programs.